 Every year since 2003, Abhijit Nayak, one of the founders, has led a team of students to these villages to continue the work among the destitute and downtrodden.

-After careful observation and prayer, these initiatives resulted in the establishment of STEP.
-With the help of indigenous and like-minded leaders, STEP was registered as a non-profit in India.
+After much thought, prayer, and the help of indigenous and like-minded leaders, STEP was registered as a non-profit in India.

-In order to establish STEP offices and centers in India, land was purchased.
-A guesthouse and office building was constructed to expand the work.
-The first sewing training center was inaugurated on this campus in November 2012.
-The first group of women for the sewing training reached 35.
+Land was purchased in one of the villages to establish a more permanent home for STEP.
+A guest house and office building was constructed and the first sewing training center was inaugurated on this campus in November 2012.
+The first sewing training successfully impacted 35 women.

-To empower, equip and provide resources for indigenous Christian workers, East India Native Pastors Network was formed.
+The East India Native Pastors Network was formed in March 2013 as a grass-roots effort focused on empowering, equipping and providing resources to indigenous Christian workers.
 About 120 indigenous workers from Odisha, West Bengal and Assam participated in this network.

-In order to train and help women, victims of violence, the first 8-month residential program was launched in February 2014 under the banner the “Esther Women’s Network.”
-Twenty-five women registered in the first batch in that training program.
+The first residential program (8 months) was launched in February 2014 to train and aid women victims of violence under the banner “Esther Women’s Network”.
+Twenty-five women registered in the initial training program.

-A formal educational wing was launched in March 2016 in India to educate and help children from weaker and backward sections of the society.
-In the first session, 40 students registered for 2016/2017 academic year.
-To create more partnerships with individuals, churches and organizations in North America and expand gospel-focused holistic ministries in South Asian countries (India, Nepal, Bhutan, Bangladesh, Myanmar), STEP International was registered as a Society (S-0065184) in British Columbia, Canada in 2016 and in the United States of America as a 501(c)(3) non-profit organization in 2017.
+A formal educational wing was launched in March 2016 to serve and educate less fortunate children from impoverished areas of India.
+40 students registered for the first 2016-2017 academic year.
+To expand individual, church, and organizational partnerships in North America and further the gospel-focused holistic ministries in South Asian countries (India, Nepal, Bhutan, Bangladesh, Myanmar), STEP International was registered as a Society (S-0065184) in British Columbia, Canada in 2016 and in the United States of America as a 501(c)(3) non-profit organization in 2017.

 2018 & Beyond